Generalization of LRU Cache Replacement Policy with Applications to Video Streaming: Generalization of the Characteristic Time Approximation

 \subsection{Challenges for Analysis of gLRU}

 The key difference in gLRU as compared to LRU is that the cache contains partial files.
-For each file request, at most one chunk is added in gLRU as compared to that in LRU where entire file is added.
-Similarly, gLRU removes a chunk of the file at a time in contrast to the removal of entire file(s) in LRU.
+For each file request, at most one chunk is added in gLRU whereas in LRU where the entire file is added.
+Similarly, gLRU removes a chunk of a file at a time in contrast to the removal of entire file(s) in LRU.

-The difficulty in extending Che's approximation to the gLRU caching policy is that the number of files added to the head of the cache is random.
-In \cite{fricker2012versatile,che2002hierarchical}, the state of the cache at time zero is unimportant and thus one can assume that it is empty.
+The difficulty in extending the characteristic time approximation to the gLRU caching policy is that the number of chunks added to the head of the cache is a random variable dependent on the state of the system, the file size distribution, and the popularity distribution.
+In \cite{fricker2012versatile,che2002hierarchical,fagin1977asymptotic}, the state of the cache at time zero is unimportant and thus one can assume that it is empty.
 In the case of gLRU, the number of chunks added to the head of the cache due to a file request is dependent on the current state of the cache.
 As a result, it is difficult to write down an exact expression equivalent to \eqref{eqn:Xdef}.

-\subsection{Proposed Approximation for gLRU}
+\subsection{Proposed Approximation for gLRU($d$)}

-In this subsection, we provide an approximation for the probability of $j$ chunks of file $n$ in the cache when gLRU caching policy is used.
+In this subsection, we provide an approximation for the probability of $j$ chunks of file $n$ in the cache when the gLRU caching policy is used.

 Since an exact expression equivalent to \eqref{eqn:Xdef} is hard to write, we write an approximation of $X_n(t)$ by replacing $s(i)$ in the $i$-th term in the sum with the expected number of file $i$ chunks in the cache when the system is in steady state.
 This expected value can be computed given $t_C$, and we will denote it as $d(i,t_C)$.